Substances

 Have you ever encountered a sudden burst of positivity and hopefulness during addiction recovery?
 You may have just experienced a pink cloud.
 In addiction recovery, the concept of a pink cloud refers to an optimistic period of sobriety when everything in one’s life seems to be going well.

-While the pink cloud can be a positive experience, it’s important to know that emotional states in recovery can be complex and varied and that maintaining realistic expectations and support systems is crucial.
+While the pink cloud can be a positive experience, it’s important to approach it with awareness that emotional states in recovery can be complex and varied, and that maintaining realistic expectations and support systems is crucial.
 There will always be ups and downs in recovery, so it’s important to take advantage of the pink cloud while it lasts.’

 What is a Pink Cloud?